Scrambling in North Wales October 2016

 Eight people from Bremex went to Snowdonia for a weekend of advanced scrambling on 8th and 9th October 2016.
 Accommodation was in the bunkhouse at Gwern Gof Isaf, with a great view from the front door of Tryfan’s rocky profile.

-We had had hired the services of Rusty Bale, a qualified mountaineering instructor (MIC), who used to work in the mountain rescue unit of the RAF.
+We had had hired the services of Richard Bale, aka Rusty, a qualified mountaineering instructor (MIC), who used to work in the mountain rescue unit of the RAF.
+To go to Rusty’s website click here.
 For the weekend we divided into two groups, each having one day with Rusty and the other day practising with peers.

 Apart from damp rock for the first hour or two on the Saturday morning, conditions were excellent and kept on improving during the course of the weekend, so that by the Sunday afternoon the weather was absolutely perfect, making us very reluctant to leave.